 A Germany-wide tour followed with the well-known popcore-rockband Die Happy, from Hamburg to Nuremberg and from Bochum to Leipzig.

 In 2010, during the recording of their second album “Rien na va plus”, the band continued touring Switzerland and appeared at many famous festivals such as Openair Gampel, Heitere Openair, Brienzerfock Festival, Rock oz Arènes, Openair St.Gallen and many more.
 Rivella used their “I need a revolution” song for their campaign, enabling the band to reach a far wider audience.
 “Rien ne va plus” got the band nominated for the Best Talent in Swiss National Radio award from SRF3.

 And so the MDH were on the road again and nothing could stop them.
 Unfazed, they played at the venerable Cavern Club in Liverpool, as well as at clubs and festivals in France, Germany and down to deepest South Tyrol.
 One highlight was playing support for Unwritten Law in sunny California.

 Simon Von Allmen took over from Heinz Baumann from 2011 – 2018 on drums, and after 6 years of nonstop touring, songwriting and studio, it was time for a break from concerts.
 They used this break to devote themselves to other artistic projects, and so, between 2013 and 2016, all was quiet on the MDH front.

-The Modern Day Heroes came back to the stage all the more louder!
 “Down-to-earth, no frills attached guitar rock with just the right portion of cheekiness” was how the press described the typical MDH sound in the past.
-And this, in 2019, is exactly how the Modern Day Heroes, with Serge’s unmistakable voice, Yves’ rolling bass and Heinz’ thundering drums, blast their sound from the stage and out the loudspeakers.
+And this is exactly how the Modern Day Heroes, with Serge’s unmistakable voice, Yves’ rolling bass and Heinz’ thundering drums, blast their sound from the stage and out the loudspeakers.